ayushin78/edx-documentation/en_us/shared/course_components/Section_learner_problem_view.rst

    * If the number of **Maximum Attempts** that was set for this problem has been reached, **Reset** is not available.

 #. **Show Answer.** This button is optional.
-You can specify whether this
+You can specify whether this button
-   button is available for a problem.
-If a learner selects **Show Answer**, the learner sees both the correct answer and the explanation, if any.
+   is available for a problem.
+If a learner selects **Show Answer**, the learner sees both the correct answer and the explanation (if any), and can no longer select **Submit** to submit a response to the problem.

 #. **Feedback.** After a learner selects **Submit**, a green check mark or a
    red X appears beside the response field or the learner's selection.